 Pay per click (PPC) traffic can be a powerful site referral tool, but paid content is an entirely different animal from SEO.
 The updates your specialist should be doing on your site should be geared towards attaining unpaid referrals, in order to justify their ongoing fee.

 It is possible that completely new sites can benefit from some PPC support to get your site some initial traffic, but that should be a minor aspect of a greater overall content strategy.
-Keep in mind, for this add-on to work, your specialist must have a keen understanding of how successful PPC campaigns run, which is markedly varied than SEO.
+Keep in mind, for this add-on to work, your specialist must have a keen understanding of how successful PPC campaigns run, which is markedly different from SEO.

 4. They Use Duplicate Content